To promote humane and informed justice policy and responsible leadership to foster safe communities. It:

 Advances collaborative relationships and communication among individuals and organizations dedicated to social justice.

-SLSC strives to be a leading learning organization, respected by peers and the community at large for researching and promoting “what works” in community corrections and other areas of social justice.
+To be a leading learning organization, respected by peers and the community for researching and promoting “what works” in community corrections and other areas of social justice.

 SLSC believes in: